-Peter Ualrrig Kennedy is the lead organiser and treasurer of POETRY WIVENOE, which publishes poetry on line and in print and hosts a monthly poetry open mic with featured poets, online since the pandemic made 'live' poetry difficult.
+Peter Ualrig Kennedy is the lead organiser and treasurer of POETRY WIVENHOE, which publishes poetry on line and in print and hosts a monthly poetry open mic with featured poets, online since the pandemic made 'live' poetry difficult.

 Peter Ualrig Kennedy writes:

 In writing poetry about a great hurt, there is a danger of sliding into saccharine sentimentality.
 The poems collected in 'Songs for a Daughter' are, by their very nature, intensely personal, but I hope that I have avoided that trap.
 The poems are all about Megan Lucille, the third of our four children, who is learning disabled and a wheelchair user.
 She has grown into a beautiful person, although ‘lacking capacity’, and is loved by our family and by all who meet her.

 'A father’s unconditional love shines through every page of this collection.
 Small precious moments captured, from the anguish of a differently abled daughter’s birth and the necessity of relinquishing her to residential care, the cherishing of small brilliant achievements, Sunday walks, routines and rituals, shared understandings, dreams, regrets, baths and joyous visits.
 These poems speak their simple truths direct from the heart and are all the more touching for that.'